 Small amounts of emergency power can be supplied by body-mounted solar cells.
 However, Kalpana One requires substantial energy resources.
-Approximately 60kW continuous energy per resident is required, 50kW for intensive artificial light agriculture9 and 10kW for other purposes.
-The 10kW figure reflects total energy use per person in the U.S. today, including industrial use.
-For a population of $5{,}000$, this implies 300mW continuous power.
+Approximately 60kW continuous energy per resident is required, 50KW for intensive artificial light agriculture10 and 10KW for other purposes.
+The 10KW figure reflects total energy use per person in the U.S. today, including industrial use.
+For a population of 3,000, this implies 180MW continuous power.
 We propose using separate solar power satellites (SPS) for primary energy needs.
 The hull exterior then requires body-mounted microwave rectennas to receive energy from solar power satellites.
-Wireless transmission of electrical power has been demonstrated with > 90 percent efficiency.10 This implies that the microwave power density must approach $400w/m^2$ on the hull $[1.1(30000000w/863, 500m^2)]$.
+Wireless transmission of electrical power has been demonstrated with > 90 percent efficiency.11 This implies that the microwave power density must approach $390w/m^2$ on the hull.

 The heat generated by electric power consumption and incoming sunlight must be dissipated.
-Kalpana Ones thermal rejection system consists of thermal radiators attached around the rotation axis of the colony in the middle as shown in figure 1.
+Kalpana Ones thermal rejection system consists of thermal radiators attached around the rotation axis of the settlement in the middle as shown in figure 1.
 Placement in the middle further enhances rotational stability.
 Since the rotation axis is always normal to the sunward vector, short shades around the radiators are sufficient to avoid thermal interaction with the sun.
 The required surface area is determined by electrical power and solar lighting inputs.
-A disk with 450m radius outward from the hull appears adequate assuming the thermal rejection capacity of the International Space Station thermal rejection panels, 1 kW for a $12 \times 4 \text{ ft}$ panel.
+A disk with 560m radius outward from the hull appears adequate assuming the thermal rejection capacity of the International Space Station thermal rejection panels, 1 kW for a $12 \times 4 \text{ ft panel}$.